Content Writing & Publishing

 Good: "7 Proven Strategies to Grow Your Small Business in 2026"

-Mistake #2: Keyword Stuffing
+Mistake #2: Keyword stuffing

 Bad: "Best SEO Tools 2026: SEO Software for SEO Optimization and SEO Rankings"